First Presbyterian Church (Davenport, Iowa): Present Church

 The new church was designed by the Galesburg, Illinois architectural firm of Gottschalk & Beadle.
 They were the same firm that designed an almost identical Central Congregational Church in Galesburg.
-The building is constructed of Marquette brownstone and it has a magnesian stain.
+The building is constructed of Marquette brownstone, and it has a magnesian stain.
 The architectural style is Romanesque with a tower in the Richardsonian style.
 There are carved oak leaves and foliage on the gables in the Renaissance style.
-The interior is octagonal in shape and the ceiling is marked with a Maltese cross and a Greek cross.
+The interior is octagonal, and the ceiling is marked with a Maltese cross and a Greek cross.
 The stained glass windows were created by the J&R Lamb Studios of New York City.

 The congregation continued to grow and by 1935 it numbered 1,300 people and was one of the largest congregations in the city.

 Pipe organ

 The Casavant Frères Ltée (1999, Op.
 3455A) pipe organ is located in the front of the sanctuary with some pipes exposed.
 It features a traditional style console with a roll top.
 The organ is located in the center in a fixed position.
-It is equipped with four manuals, five divisions, 61 ranks, the manual compass is 61 notes, and the pedal compass is 32 notes.
+It is equipped with four manuals, five divisions, 61 ranks; the manual compass has 61 notes, and the pedal compass has 32 notes.
 It has electric key action and electric stop action.
 The drawknobs are in vertical rows on angled jambs.
 There are balanced swell shoes/pedals in standard AGO placement.
 The combination action is a computerized/digital system.
 Rounding out the features are AGO Standard (concave radiating) pedalboard, crescendo pedal, reversible full organ/tutti thumb piston, reversible full organ/tutti toe stud, combination action thumb pistons, combination action toe studs, coupler reversible thumb pistons, and coupler reversible toe studs.